felippe-regazio/plume-css/developing.md

 _normalize.scss: A simple normalizer
 ```

 The core is compiled on the `plume-core.scss` and the `plume-all.scss` files.
-All the other modules as Buttons or Tables, for example, will depend and consume for what is setted on the `core`, but you dont need to import it on the modules since Plume's CSS variables are on :root, they are global.
-When working on a Plume module, you will need onnly the `_helpers.scss`.
-When loading a module, the `plume-core.scss` will be always a dependency.
-So, code your module as the plume-core.scss was always present, be it must be.
+All the other modules as Buttons or Tables, for example, will depend of and consume the the `core`, but you dont need to import it on every module since Plume's CSS variables are on :root, they are global.
+When working on a Plume module, you will need only the `_helpers.scss`.
+Load the `plume-core.scss` as a dependency, then load the modules.

 # Theming